Prabhat-Chaubey/DevOps/Git/README.md

 2. What does the git status command do?
-The git status command shows the current state of the working directory and staging area.
+- The git status command shows the current state of the working directory and staging area.
+  >git status

 Q3: How do you add a file to the staging area in Git?